MilhouseVH/texturecache.py/README.md

 The `extrajson.*` properties allow the specification of additional JSON audio/video fields to be returned by the J/Jd query options.
 See the XBMC [JSON-RPC API Specification](http://wiki.xbmc.org/index.php?title=JSON-RPC_API/v6) for details.

+The `qa.art.*`, `qa.blank.*` and `qa.zero.*` files can be used to replace or add additional fields for qa (not zero, not blank, and present in art list).
+Add to default fields by prefixing with +, so `qa.blank.movies = +director` will QA mpaa, plot and director for movies (failing QA if any are blank).

-Cast thumbnails will not be cached by default, so specify `cache.castthumb = yes` if you require cast artwork to be re-cached.
+Cast thumbnails will not be cached by default, so specify `cache.castthumb = yes` if you require cast artwork to be re-cached, or considered when pruning.

 Ignore specific URLs when pre-loading the cache (c/C/nc options), by specifying comma delimited regex patterns for the `cache.ignore.types` property.
 Default values are `image://video` and `image://music`.
 Set to none (no argument) to process all URLs.
 Any URL that matches one of the ignore types will not be considered for re-caching (and will be counted as "ignored").

 Retain specific URLs when pruning the texture cache, eg. `prune.retain.types = ^http://www.wiziwig.tv/` to keep all artwork relating to wizwig.tv (as used by the SportsDevil addon).

 Specify a filename for the `logfile` property, to log detailed processing information.
 Prefix the filename with + to force flushing.
+Enable logfile.verbose for increased level of logging.

+Use `download.threads` to vary number of threads used when caching data.
+Class specific values can also be used, eg. `download.threads.movies`.

+Specify a comma delimited list of pattherns in `singlethread.urls` to force download on a single thread, necessary for sites that limit the number of concurrent requests.
+Example: `singlethread.urls = assets.fanart.tv`.

 Run the script without arguments for basic usage, and with `config` parameter to view current configuration information.